Zburgers/Music-Recommendation-System/README.md

-Creating a proper README.md file for your repository can help showcase your project effectively.
-Below is a suggested structure for the README.md file for the "Music Recommendation System" repository.

-Markdown
 # Music Recommendation System 🎵

 Welcome to the **Music Recommendation System** repository!
 This project is designed to recommend music to users based on their preferences using machine learning techniques and data analysis.